-"Well of course it's working.
+"Well, of course it's working.
 Just because I'm not a demon anymore doesn't mean I've forgotten everything I learned."
-She opened a jar of damiana, gave it a suspicious sniff.
+She opened a jar of damiana and gave it a suspicious sniff.
 "This smells off to me."
 She walked over and held it under Willow's nose.
 "What do you think?"

 Willow took a deep whiff.
 The scent filled her nose.
 And Anya was right.
 Something was off.
 "I think it's old."
-Then she realized what she had done and began to panic.
+Then she realized what she'd done and began to panic.

 Anya dumped the herb out.
 "I'll have to check the other jar downstairs.
 Make sure it hasn't turned too."
 She turned to Willow.
 "You don't have to freak out.
 That wasn't magic you just did."